-“…I don’t have many secrets.”
+“I don’t have many secrets.”

 Elizabeth Holmes founded the company Theranos at age 19.
 Her machine, The Edison, was destined to become a commodity in blood sampling.
-Tasked with completing over 200 tests on the machine, only a single drop of blood would be needed from patients.
+Tasked with completing over 200 tests on the machine, only a single drop of blood would be squeezed from patients.
 This obliterated the need for venipuncture samples and multiple vials of blood being leeched from said patients.
 Elizabeth’s lightbulb idea, though, blew a fuse when everyone found out that The Edison was as much of a fraud as its namesake.

 She was clever with how she hid her secrets.
 Rather than hire experienced medical personnel to develop The Edison, Elizabeth hired engineers, men of superfluous wealth, and young go-getters that wanted a crack at their chance to start at the beginning of a very big idea.
-Medical debacles aside, Elizabeth focused only on the engineering of the machine; the constituents she placed for size of the machine, amount of blood required, and the paranoia surrounding Theranos unfortunately made for extremely precarious foundation.
+Medical debacles aside, Elizabeth focused only on the engineering of the machine; the constituents she placed for size of the machine, amount of blood required, and the paranoia surrounding Theranos unfortunately made for an extremely precarious foundation.

-It is easy to see that when a person surrounds themselves with the names of other successful people and inhabits a geographic location known to produce success, the rest of us will follow their bad idea into the dark.
+When a person surrounds themselves with the names of other successful people and inhabits a geographic location known to produce success, the rest of us will follow their bad idea into the dark.
 Elizabeth wore a cloak made of others’ successes to keep up the guise that her company deserved reverence.
 Silicon Valley in general has reversed the notion that money is earned when something wonderful is produced.
 If the idea is wonderful enough, suckers will buy in even if the idea – like the one proposed by Elizabeth Holmes – is physically impossible.

 Like most stories of cons and con artists, The Inventor is a warning about buying into idealism.
-The stakes, set at saving lives, were awfully high with Elizabeth Holmes’s company, but the truth was that lives were taken in the process of selling junk.
+The stakes, set at saving lives, were awfully high with Elizabeth Holmes’ company, but the truth was that lives were taken in the process of selling junk.